 ON but fails to initialize, aspects of server

-operation that require the plugin will change.
-For example, if
+operation requiring the plugin change.
+For example, if the

 storage engine become inaccessible, and attempts to create new

 tables for the storage engine result in tables that use the

 mode is enabled to cause an error to occur instead.

 Disabling a plugin may require adjustment to other options.
 For

 options likely also need to be omitted at startup.
 In addition,

 storage engine, it cannot start unless you specify another

 available storage engine with